dodyg/practical-aspnetcore/projects/3-0/json-2/README.md

-# Setting the options for JsonSerializer.ToString
+# Setting the options for JsonSerializer.WriteAsync

 These are the following options (`JsonSerializerOptions`) you can set that affect the serialization of your object